luci-project/eval-atc23/README.md

 ### Virtual Machine

-A preconfigured Ubuntu Focal VM image for [VirtualBox 7](https://www.virtualbox.org/) is available at [sys.cs.fau.de/research/data/luci/atc23/ubuntu.ova](https://sys.cs.fau.de/research/data/luci/atc23/ubuntu.ova):
+A preconfigured Ubuntu Focal VM image for [VirtualBox 7](https://www.virtualbox.org/) is available at [sys.cs.fau.de/research/data/luci/atc23/ubuntu.ova](https://sys.cs.fau.de/research/data/luci/atc23/ubuntu.ova) (7 GiB):
 Its VM user is `user` and password `pass`, the required utilities for building and testing are installed.
 This repository is cloned to `/home/user/eval`.
 Run